Fall 2024 and Spring 2025 Pre-Orders are Now Open!

 • Before You Plant

-There are some important factors to consider before you purchase or plant fruit trees.
-Your climate zone, space, soil, make a difference, as well as rootstock, species, your desired work load and outcome.
+There are some important factors to consider before you purchase or plant fruit trees!
+Factors like your climate zone, space, and soil make a difference along with species and rootstock.

 • Need Help Choosing?

-We have an excellent filtering system at the top of each collection of plants to help you find traits your need for your orchard!
+We have an excellent filtering system at the top of each collection of plants to help you find traits you need for your orchard!
 Still stuck?
-We also have an annual fruit tasting showcasing the test orchards bounty.
+We also have an annual fruit tasting showcasing the test orchards' bounty.

 • Interested in Grafting?